hmrc/voa-property-linking-frontend/README.md

 ### Found a bug?

-* Please raise an issue by selecting Issues near the top right hand side of this page.
+* Please raise an issue by selecting Issues near the top right hand side of this page
-* Add comments, logs and screenshots where possible.
+* Add comments, logs and screenshots where possible